Clem-a-la-gome/TheGotitaProject_YI2023/microcontrollers/README.md

 ### [Gateway - Pygate](./pycom/pygate)

 The Pygate it's a shield for the microcontrollers produced by Pycom that aloud us to configure them as gateways for the LoRaWAN protocol.
-It will be the gate between the messages sent from the node and The Things Network.
-The Things Networks it's a server that can manage our devices connected by LoRaWAN protocol.
+It will be the gate between the messages sent from the node and The Things Network (TTN).
+TTN it's a server that can manage our devices connected by LoRaWAN protocol.
+His role is to receive the payload (corresponding to bits), traduce it to real data, and then sent it to the app through HTTP integration for example.

 ### [Node configuration - FiPy + Expansion board](./pycom/tgp_program)

-We have used the FiPy and the 3V expansion board to connect sensors and the rest of the devices.
-This microcontroller will send measurements firstly to the Pygate, and then, they will be uploaded to the cloud.
+We have used the FiPy and the 3V expansion board that will be connected to the sensors and the rest of the devices.
+This microcontroller will send measurements firstly to the Pygate through LoRA RF, and then, the Pygate will upload it to the cloud that is managed by TTN.

 ## License